Dharshini-Priya/The_Virtual_Classroom_System/README.md

 S. Asmath Haseena
 P. Dharshini Priya

-   Technology used  HTML, CSS, JavaScript, and Bootstrap as front end and Django, MySQL as backend
+   Technology used  HTML, CSS, JavaScript, and Bootstrap as front end Django, MySQL as backend